NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 The option ``--use-approx-camera-models`` is not necessary with CSM cameras.

-The first step that will happen when this is launched is computing the image exposures.
-That step can be slow and is not parallelizable, so it can be done offline, using the flag ``--compute-exposures-only`` in this tool.
-Then the computed exposures can be passed to the command above via the ``--image-exposures-prefix`` option.
+The option ``--allow-borderline-data`` improves the level of detail close to permanently shadowed areas.
+See :numref:`sfs_borderline`.

+To get more seamless results around small shadowed craters reduce the value of ``--min-blend-size``.
+If you have many such craters very close to each other, this may result in some erosion, however.
+Also consider experimenting with ``--blending-dist``.

 One should experiment with floating the albedo (option ``--float-albedo``) if noticeable albedo variations are seen in the images.
 See :numref:`sfs_albedo` for a longer discussion.
 It is suggested to run SfS without this flag first and inspect the results.

-To get more seamless results around small shadowed craters reduce the value of ``--min-blend-size``.
-If you have many such craters very close to each other, this may result in some erosion, however.

 When it comes to selecting the number of nodes to use, it is good to notice how many tiles the ``parallel_sfs`` program produces (the tool